lsst-ts/observatory-controls-docs/System-Architecture/CSC-Overview/index.rst

 The full process for defining CSCs and all the topics is described in the `ts_xml README <https://github.com/lsst-ts/ts_xml/blob/main/README.md>`_.
 However, of particular interest is the policy regarding defining units in the XML definition files.
-For that, please refer to the :ref:`XML_Units` document.
+For that, please refer to the :ref:`XML-Units` document.

 Sources
 =======